 are a clear sign of reliability, especially when facilitated through the search engine’s own review service such as Google ‘My Business’.
 Businesses who are rated at 5-stars will enjoy higher rankings and thereby have more organic traffic on their website.
 Reach out to us at Longhouse if you are looking to get your business to 5-stars and gain more reviews.

 Social Media is a fantastic way to stay connected to your customers.
 Remaining engaged in a natural way results in greater backlinks, more reviews and increased exposure.
 A large aspect of SEO is how often your brand is associated with our target keywords online; social media is a great outlet for increasing the aforementioned metric.

 Blogging is possibly the most important part of current search engine rankings.
 Blogs allow for a business to include target keywords, proving to Google that you are credible in your industry and that your website is relevant for search terms.
 Blogging is a tough task for many people, that is why many companies turn to Longhouse to handle their blogging.
 Google values quality and consistency so it is important to post regularly and to focus on having well thought through posts.

 Overall, Off-Site SEO can be a time-consuming, expensive process.
 Many businesses choose to outsource this task to an SEO agency.

 In Conclusion: On-Site and Off-Site SEO are Important to Ranking Your Business on Google

 Ranking on the first page of Google is important, ranking in the top 3 is even more important.
 In order to do so you need to partner with a company that values transparency and provides a quality SEO service.
 To answer the question that started this article, YES you need SEO but be sure that you are paying for the GOOD services mentioned above.

-Longhouse Consulting works with all industries to improve their Google rankings and increase their customers.
+Longhouse Media works with all industries to improve their Google rankings and increase their customers.
 Find Longhouse’s SEO and Google Local Listings page here and rank on Google today.